T-vK/ESP32-BLE-Keyboard/README.md

 ## Credits

-Credits to [chegewara](https://github.com/chegewara) as this library is based on [this piece of code](https://github.com/nkolban/esp32-snippets/issues/230#issuecomment-473135679) that he provided.
+Credits to [chegewara](https://github.com/chegewara) and [the authors of the USB keyboard library](https://github.com/arduino-libraries/Keyboard/) as this project is heavily based on their work!